 I then asked Roxeanne; “What do you say to people who say that the teen pregnancy rates have dropped significantly locally and nationally, so teen pregnancy is really no longer an issue.”
 She pauses for a brief moment then states…” I would tell them to look at the stats for our county.
 Kids use it [sex]as recreation.
 There’s nothing for young people to do.”
 Point taken Roxeann!

 When asked if she had any parting words for TPP practitioners in the Community of Practice (CoP) she took a short pause…and then said this:

 “If you can just help one person, you have done your job.
 You’re not going to help them all.
 It [this work] can upset you.
 Don’t get upset when you think they’re [youth] not listening.
 They are listening.
 Just do your job and you will get your reward at the end.
 I’ve taught students and run into their parents in the grocery store and they thank me.”

 We thank-you Roxeann for all you do for youth in Georgia!

-This article was written by Jevon Gibson, CEO of Community Health Solutions (CHS) a social innovation consulting firm and Director of the Center for Adolescent Male Development (CAMD).
+This interview was conducted for the P3 Community of Practice (CoP) by Jevon Gibson, Senior Consultant with Community Health Solutions (CHS) and Director of the Center for Adolescent Male Development (CAMD).